 European Studies Minor

-Students from any college may choose an undergraduate minor in European studies.
-Through an interdisciplinary curriculum that you can mold to your interests, you’ll have the opportunity to explore Europe’s past, present, and future and demonstrate a knowledge of European languages, culture, history, politics, and international relations.
+Through an interdisciplinary curriculum that you can mold to your interests, students in the minor have the opportunity to explore Europe’s past, present, and future and demonstrate a knowledge of European languages, culture, history, politics, and international relations.

-The minor offers the chance to take courses across colleges on subjects that shape your understanding of a globalizing world, while also providing you with an area of expertise.
+The minor offers students across colleges the opportunity to take courses across disciplines on subjects that shape their understanding of a globalizing world, while also providing you with an area of expertise.
 You will gain critical thinking skills, language abilities, and helpful frameworks for assessing today’s most pressing issues in Europe and around the world.

-- Competency in a European Language – Competence can be demonstrated by completing a third-semester course (even if you have tested out of the first two) or by being a native speaker of a European language (although native speakers will have to substitute one additional course to reach the minimum five-course requirement).
+- Competency in a European Language – Competence can be demonstrated by completing a third-semester course (even if you have tested out of the first two), successfully passing a competency exam, or by being a native speaker of a European language.
+Students who pass the competency exam or are native speakers will have to substitute one additional course to reach the minimum five-course requirement.

 Already completed the requirements of the minor?
-Submit the registration form.
+Let us know at firstname.lastname@example.org.